 BLM’s timeline for the EIS process continues to be extended.
 A timeline laid out in January 2021 called for the EIS process to begin in fall 2021.

 In January 2022, BLM updated the timeline.
 (See the blog post here.)
-The agency plans to release the results of the mineral examination in mid-2022, and may proceed with further advance studies depending on those findings.
+At the time, the agency planned to release the results of the mineral examination in mid-2022, and to then proceed with further advance studies depending on those findings.

 Five Advance Studies